iamfredrickokereke/aws-cloud-solution/README.md

 # tooling-solution-for-a-devops-team
-This project implements a web solution for a sample DevOps team using LAMP stack with remote Database and NFS servers.
+This project implements a cloud web solution for a fictitious company with 2 products sample DevOps team using LAMP stack with remote Database and NFS servers.

 Starting Off Your AWS Cloud Project
 There are few requirements that must be met before you begin: